 Every single Canadian who wants to travel internationally now has the option to do so with no quarantine at all upon return.
 Since July 5th, you can avoid the 14-day quarantine… if you are fully vaccinated… but thankfully there’s a simple way to do that if you feel your forced travel break has been long enough.

 As Flytrippers told you recently, Canada is finally loosening its travel restrictions, as recommended by a thorough report from the government’s own scientific experts many weeks ago.

 (Although the experts recommended removing many more restrictions, and the government keeps saying they follow the science…)

 But it’s better than nothing, for sure.
-And now the date is official.
+And now the new rules are in effect.